 - Price for services.
 When shopping around for the best deal, make sure you do not choose the lowest rate.
 You may be getting $50 an hour cheaper from another company, but take a moment to think about the risks you take while doing so.

 - Educate yourself prior to hiring a limo company.
-You should be aware of the different levels of chauffeur training, fleet quality, insurance and other basic rules that apply to limo operators.
+You should be aware of the different levels of chauffeur training, fleet quality, insurance, and other basic rules that apply to limo operators.
 This will make it easier for you to tell the differences between a respectable operator and a scammer.
 We encourage people to compare everything before deciding whose services they should use.

 - Check the operator's license on the Internet.
 You can do so by checking California Public Utilities Commission's Transportation Carriers Lookup application HERE and entering the name of the operator you are interested in.
-The application will provide you with basic information such as carrier ID, carrier status, carrier name, carrier DBA, contact name, carrier phone, mailing and physical address, a list of authorities for the carrier ID and list of insurance policies for the carrier.
+The application will provide you with basic information such as carrier ID, carrier status, carrier name, carrier DBA, contact name, carrier phone, mailing and physical address, a list of authorities for the carrier ID, and a list of insurance policies for the carrier.

 - Ask to see the vehicles prior to booking.
 A respectable company will allow you to see their vehicles and will provide you with basic information about them to ensure you book the right vehicle for your needs.